INRIX-rebecca-davey/python-ml-workshop/README.md

 The office will be accessible from 6pm for a 6.30pm start.
 We'll be taking a break halfway through for food and drink, and aiming to finish at 9pm.

 The INRIX office is at Station House in Altrincham, just opposite the train/tram station.
-From 6pm to 6.30pm, someone will be there to meet you at the gate and let you in.
-If you arrive late, look out for a sign with a phone number to ring and someone will come down and get you.
+Closer to the event you'll receive information about access.

 ## What's going to happen